 - How to handle cancellations in a way that actually turns them into a positive for your membership site

-This masterclass is absolutely free, and is essential training for anyone running a membership website – so click here to register for the next available timeslot.
+This masterclass is available ON DEMAND for free and is essential training for anyone running a membership website – click here to watch this free training.